Chipotle vs Jalapeno: Smoke-Dried vs Fresh

 Chipotle vs Jalapeño Heat Levels

 The heat relationship here is unusual: chipotle is simply a dried, smoked jalapeño, so both originate from the same C. annuum plant with a botanical family that includes most common sweet and hot peppers.
-Fresh jalapeños clock in at 2,500-8,000 SHU on the Scoville ranking system, placing them firmly in the medium heat classification — hot enough to notice, mild enough for most palates.
+Fresh jalapeños clock in at 2,500-8,000 SHU on the the Scoville heat scale, placing them firmly in the the KTP medium classification : hot enough to notice, mild enough for most palates.

 The burn character differs more than the numbers suggest.
 A fresh jalapeño hits fast, with a clean sharp sting at the front of the mouth.
 Chipotle heat arrives slower, layered under smoke and dried fruit notes, and it lingers longer.
 The TRPV1 receptor response to capsaicin is the same molecule either way, but the fat and sugar content of the dish interacts differently with dried versus fresh pepper cell walls, affecting how quickly heat releases.